Girasolar: Africa

-In 2007, one of the company's subsidiaries, GiraMundo BV, began participation in a joint venture in Ethiopia.
+In 2007, one of the company's subsidiaries, GiraMundo BV, entered into a joint venture in Ethiopia.
 GiraSolar has also been involved in projects in Mauritania and Uganda.

 Research and development

 Another one of its subsidiaries, DutchSolar BV, is a participant in the SELFLEX research effort which is attempting to create solar cells based on self-formation technology.
 In 2009, the CEO of GiraSolar BV, Wieland Koornstra, took part in an Eco-Innovators Network interview during the 2009 Eco-Innovation Summit.
 GiraSolar is also active in silicon solar energy technology processes.

 In 2014, GiraSolar participated in "The Great Game," an international competition held in Izmir by several academic institutions with the purpose of devising innovative ways to advance entrepreneurship.
 The conclusion focused on increasing the company's contacts, alliances, and integration with Building Integrated Photo Voltaic corporations.